 Toloache (prounounced, Toh-loh-Ah-che) is a flower from Mexico used in Love Potions.
 Band founder Mireya Ramos' Mariachi father has successfully passed it down while her music connoisseur mother has expanded Mireya's range into the world of hidden Latin American gems of her era.
 Add to this band Co-Founder and R&B songbird Shae Fiol's modern pop influences and you have a band that is just starting to scratch the surface of the possibilities that lie in this rich fertile musical ground, ready to grow out of its authentic roots to feed and inspire a whole new generation of Mariachi lovers.

-Award-winning songwriters, chamber-folk duo Ari & Mia tour globally, critically acclaimed as New England's Americana sister act.
-Raised on folk songs and conservatory trained, their voices, cello, fiddle, and banjo intricately combine in original melodies and arrangements that reference the early American songbook and Northeastern fiddle tunes.
+Award-winning songwriters, chamber-folk duo Ari & Mia tour globally, critically acclaimed as New England's Americana "Sister Act".
+Both are graduates of New England Conservatory.
+Mia is a virtuosic fiddler, and Ari is a a multi-genre cellist, composer, and educator.
+Their voices, cello, fiddle, and banjo intricately combine in original melodies and arrangements that reference the early American songbook and Northeastern fiddle tunes.

 “Strikingly beautiful, distinctive and exhilarating, with expressive vocals that will find a way into hearts and minds” (No Depression), sisters Ari & Mia Friedman reference the styles of Southern and Northeastern fiddle music and the early American songbook to create a realm where their own compositions cross paths with older traditions.
 Their stylish and sophisticated music honors the sounds of Appalachian cottages, rural dance floors, and urban concert halls.
 Combine this with their innovative approach to songwriting and the result is a captivating sound.